perebaj/jjhandbook/work/birdie.md

 - ⛄️ 😃The use case is the best friend to program new features that you don't have any idea⛄️ 😃
 - 🈳 🎤 Golang generate interface approach 🈳 🎤
 - 🚦 Aggregator service - New Golang Service🚦
+- Integration tests

 ---

+## Integration tests

+Using a database, it's good create for each test integration a different database to keep things isolated and susceptible to parallelization

 ## 🚦 Aggregator